SteeltoeOSS/Documentation/api/v4/tracing/index.md

 ### Configure Settings

-You can configure distributed tracing by using the normal .NET [Configuration service](https://docs.microsoft.com/aspnet/core/fundamentals/configuration).
+You can configure distributed tracing by using the normal [.NET Configuration System](https://learn.microsoft.com/aspnet/core/fundamentals/configuration).

 All settings should be placed under the prefix with a key of `Management:Tracing:`.
 The following table describes the available settings: